 About / Why the Coalition

-In January of 2020, NRDC, WWF, Harvard Food Law Policy Clinic, and ReFED launched an informal coalition to engage with and inform policymakers on opportunities to prevent and reduce food loss and waste.
-Together, we developed and launched the US Food Waste Action Plan, now endorsed by over 60 businesses, nonprofits, and local governments.
+In January of 2020, NRDC, WWF, Harvard Food Law Policy Clinic, and ReFED began working together as an informal coalition to engage with and inform policymakers on opportunities to prevent and reduce food loss and waste.
+Together, we developed and launched the U.S. Food Waste Action Plan, now endorsed by over 60 businesses, nonprofits, and local governments.
 During this effort, we realized the complementary strengths of our organizations and see a critical opportunity to further advance responsible and ambitious food waste policy.
-The Zero Food Waste Coalition formalizes the partnership of our four organizations to continue building momentum and aligning on food waste policy, amplifying as a collective voice beyond what we could do alone.

 Our first act as a formal coalition is to lay out priorities for the 2023 Farm Bill.
 This multi-year legislative package could be one of the most important tools we have to combat food waste—if we do it right.
 Our priorities include provisions to support food waste research and food waste reduction infrastructure, help implement proven state and local policies that prevent wasted food, and establish and clarify food date labels.
 You can find the full priorities document here.

-The Zero Food Waste Coalition's goal is to keep things simple and nimble.
-We will focus on influencing policy at the local, state, and federal levels, and sharing policy updates and opportunities with partners and stakeholders around the country.
-Ultimately, the Zero Food Waste Coalition will bring consumers, businesses, and government together to make food loss and waste history.
-To learn how you can join us, please reach out at email@example.com.
+The Zero Food Waste Coalition is now a formalization of this partnership started in 2020.
+Our aim is to continue to build momentum and align on food waste policy, while also amplifying what any single organization could do independently.
+Our goal is to keep things simple and nimble.
+We will focus on influencing policy at the local, state, and federal levels, and sharing policy updates and opportunities with partners and stakeholders around the country to bring consumers, businesses, and government together to make food loss and waste history.

 NRDC (Natural Resources Defense Council) is an international nonprofit environmental organization with more than 3 million members and online activists.
 Since 1970, our lawyers, scientists, and other environmental specialists have worked to protect the world's natural resources, public health, and the environment.
 NRDC has offices in New York City, Washington, D.C., Los Angeles, San Francisco, Chicago, Bozeman, and Beijing.
 Visit us at www.nrdc.org and follow us on Twitter @NRDC.